Near-Optimal Sample Complexities of Divergence-based S-rectangular Distributionally Robust Reinforcement Learning: Literature Review

 \textbf{SA-rectangular DR-RL:} The dynamic programming principles for SA-rectangular distributionally robust Markov decision processes (DR-MDPs) have been gradually established through a series of works under different information structures \citep{gonzalez2002minimax, iyengar2005robust, nilim2005robust, shapiro2022distributionally, wang_foundation_2024}.
 Recent advances in SA-rectangular distributionally robust reinforcement learning (DR-RL) have explored sample complexity in various settings.
 Broadly speaking, model-based approaches have been studied in \citet{zhou21, Panaganti2021, yang2022toward, ShiChi2022, xu2023improved, shi2023curious_price, blanchet2023double_pessimism_drrl}, while the statistical properties of model-free algorithms are presented in \citet{liu22DRQ, Wang2023MLMCDRQL, wang2023VRDRQL, yang2023avoiding}.

-\textbf{S-rectangular DR-RL:} To extend the flexibility of robust MDP models, S-rectangularity was introduced in \citet{xu2010distributionally, wiesemann2013robust} as an overarching theoretical framework to constrain the adversary while retaining a dynamic programming equation. \citet{ho2018fast} developed an efficient optimization algorithm to solve the Bellman update under this structure.
+\textbf{S-rectangular DR-RL:} To extend the flexibility of robust MDP models, S-rectangularity was introduced in \citet{xu2010distributionally, wiesemann2013robust} as an overarching theoretical framework to constrain the adversary while retaining a dynamic programming equation. \citet{ho2018fast,ho2022robust} developed an efficient optimization algorithm to solve the Bellman update within this framework.
+Subsequently, \citet{kumar2024efficient} improved upon their work by proposing a faster algorithm for the $L_p$ uncertainty sets.
 On the statistical side, \citet{yang2022toward} provided the first sample complexity result for S-rectangular DR-RL, achieving a rate of $\widetilde{O}(|\mathcal{S}|^2|\mathcal{A}|^2(1-\gamma)^{-4}\varepsilon^{-2})$, which is suboptimal in its dependence on the number of states and actions.
 More recently, \citet{clavier2024near} established near-optimal rates for the S-rectangular setting under general $L_p$ norm uncertainty sets.
 However, their analysis does not directly extend to divergence-based uncertainty sets.